Selling food online: how to start your business

 You can specify stock quantity for every menu item, and Ecwid will automatically reduce it once it’s bought.
 That way, your customers will see how many salads or wine bottles are available now so that you prevent overselling.
-When all items are sold out, they can’t be ordered until you increase their in-stock quantity.
+When all items are sold out, they can’t be ordered until you increase their in-stock quantity (unless you enable pre-orders for them).
 You can also hide out-of-stock items from your storefront so customers will see only what’s available.

 Product images for food are important since they tempt your customers to order from you.
 Avoid using stock photos — real photos build trust and match customers’ expectations when they receive an order.